THE TIGERS' FOREST

 Population: 2,100-2,200, INCREASING

-Drawings: Elliot, Year 4 and Jack, Year 3, South Gosforth First School; Jasmine, Year 8, Ethan and Morgan, Year 7, Jack, Year 6, Gosforth Central Middle School
+Drawings: Lucy, 826LA; Jack, Year 3 and Elliot, Year 4, South Gosforth First School; Jasmine, Year 8 and Ethan, Year 7, Gosforth Central Middle School

 Britannica/Indian Rhino: